 Work experience (either through internships or full employment) is not a pre-requisite; however, applicants who have some professional experience should include this in their application.

 Months of entry

-The MSc Finance and Economics draws on the School's strengths in economics, finance and econometrics to impart a rigorous and deep understanding of financial markets, grounded in financial economics and econometric methods.
+The MSc Finance and Economics draws on the School's strengths in economics, finance and econometrics.
+It is aimed at students who are interested in gaining a deep understanding of the theory and practice of financial markets.

 Information for international students